Lab 9: Cryptography¶

 - Export your public key to a file called “ying-pub.asc”.
 But this time generate it in

 [ying@serverXY ying\]$***gpg --output ying-pub.asc --armor --export ying@serverXY ***

 Use the cat command to view the binary version of ying’s public key (ying-pub.gpg)

 Use the cat command to view the ASCII version of ying’s public key (ying-pub.asc)

-Creating and verifying signatures uses the public/private keypair in an operation different from encryption and decryption.
+Creating and verifying signatures uses the public/private key pair, which differs from encryption and decryption.
 A signature is created using the private key of the signer.
 The signature can be verified using the corresponding public key.

 To digitally sign a file

 - Create a file named “secret-file.txt” with the text “Hello All” in it.
 Type:

 Use cat to view the contents of the file.
 Use the file command to see the kind of file it is.